shirha/oblivion/ns/readme.md

 Effects: Fortify Stamina
 Value: 82

-and no more recipes with Fortify Health will be displayed --> Fortify Health with be moved the the excluded pool of Effects and pink exclamation point will be next to Recipe indicating you have an Effect in the Excluded pool.
-The exclamation will remain until all effects are added back to the effects included pool)
+and no more recipes with Fortify Health will be displayed Fortify Health with be moved the the excluded pool of Effects and pink exclamation point will be next to Recipe indicating you have an Effect in the Excluded pool.
+The exclamation will remain until all effects are added back to the effects included pool -->